Show All - Hide All

 The Chaco phenomenon (10th through mid-12th centuries A.D.)

 Connections between Chaco and the Mesa Verde world

 Recent findings about ancestral Pueblo architecture

-This tour will be led by a select group of Crow Canyon scholars, including archaeologists and an American Indian educator.
+This tour will be led by a select group of Crow Canyon archaeologists and educators.

 View enlarged map.

 Sunday, September 14: Arrive in Durango, Colorado, by 4 p.m. for introductions and dinner in the historic district of downtown Durango.
 Overnight, Durango.
 (D)

 Monday, September 15: This morning we drive south (2½ hours) to Chaco Culture National Historical Park in northwestern New Mexico.
 We begin our exploration of ancestral Pueblo culture here, in Chaco Canyon.
 In the 12th century, this was the center of the region's most complex culture; Chaco influenced trade, ceremonial life, and politics throughout the region.
 We learn about Chaco's great kivas and multistory great houses, as well as the roads that linked Chaco physically and symbolically to other regional centers.
 This afternoon, we drive north to one of those centers, at Aztec Ruins National Monument, where we explore a beautifully reconstructed great kiva.
 Overnight, Aztec, New Mexico.
 (B, L, D)